Elastic neutrino-electron scattering perspectives at nuclear reactors: Introduction

 The concept of the neutrino and its electromagnetic properties, including the possibility of a magnetic moment ($\mu_\nu$), originated with Pauli's hypothesis of the particle's existence.
 However, systematic theoretical investigations started much later, after models incorporating right-handed neutrinos demonstrated that a massive neutrino could generally possess a magnetic moment~\cite{Fujikawa:1980yx, Shrock:1982sc}.
 The possibility for E$\nu$ES due to neutrino magnetic moment was first considered by Carlson and Oppenheimer~\cite{Carlson:1932rk} and the cross section of this process was calculated later~\cite{Domogatsky:1970zvt}.
 For instance, the neutrino magnetic moment contribution to the elastic scattering process flips the neutrino helicity.
 If neutrinos are Dirac particles, this process transforms active left-handed neutrinos into sterile right-handed neutrinos~\cite{PhysRevD.36.2278}.
 In the SM, neutrinos are massless, and they cannot have a magnetic or electric dipole moment.
 However, massive (Dirac or Majorana) neutrinos can develop a magnetic moment at the one-loop level~\cite{Fujikawa:1980yx}.

 Experimental searches for neutrino magnetic moments have been extensively investigated via the E$\nu$ES process.
-Different solar, accelerator and reactor measurements which rely on the elastic scattering process, have put constraints on the effective neutrino magnetic moment~\cite{Vidyakin:1992nf, Derbin:1993wy, Allen:1992qe, LSND:2001akn, TEXONO:2006xds, MUNU:2005xnz, Borexino:2008dzn, Balantekin:2004tk, Super-Kamiokande:2004wqk, DONUT:2001zvi, Beda:2012zz}, and bounds are approaching the level of the SM predictions~\cite{Bernabeu:2000hf, Bernabeu:2002pd, AtzoriCorona:2025xgj}.
+Different solar, accelerator and reactor measurements which rely on the elastic scattering process, have put constraints on the effective neutrino magnetic moment~\cite{Vidyakin:1992nf, Derbin:1993wy, Allen:1992qe, LSND:2001akn, TEXONO:2006xds, MUNU:2005xnz, Borexino:2008dzn, Balantekin:2004tk, Super-Kamiokande:2004wqk, DONUT:2001zvi, Beda:2012zz}, and bounds are approaching the level where the SM extension with massive neutrinos predicts a non-zero but small neutrino magnetic moment~\cite{Giunti:2008ve, Broggini:2012df, Giunti:2014ixa, Bernabeu:2000hf, Bernabeu:2002pd, AtzoriCorona:2025xgj}.
 As far as reactor neutrino experiments are concerned, the most stringent limit on the effective electron-neutrino magnetic moment $\mu_{\nu_e}$ has been obtained by the GEMMA collaboration~\cite{Beda:2012zz}.
 Nevertheless, while $\mu_\nu$ serves as a useful phenomenological benchmark for experimental comparison, it is not the foundational theoretical entity.
 The fundamental quantities are, in fact, the neutrino transition magnetic moments, $\Lambda_i$.
 These intrinsic matrix elements connect different neutrino mass eigenstates and arise directly from models beyond the Standard Model.
 The experimentally inferred effective moment $\mu_\nu$, is thus a composite measure, constructed from the fundamental quantities, $\Lambda_i$ as projections onto a specific experimental and flavor context~\cite{Ternes:2025lqh}.

 The electromagnetic properties of neutrinos are of critical importance, as measuring these properties could reveal whether neutrinos are Dirac or Majorana particles~\cite{Schechter:1981hw}, and may provide evidence of BSM physics~\cite{Bell:2005kz}.
 However, despite extensive research, no experimental evidence has yet confirmed non-zero neutrino electromagnetic properties.